 Pork and Cider Casserole Recipe

-The pork and cider casserole is perfect served with mustard mashed potatoes or thick slices of crusty bread smothered in butter.
+The pork and cider casserole is perfect served with mustard streaked mashed potatoes or thick slices of crusty bread smothered in butter to dip in the juices.

 Our pork casserole is easy, seasonal and delicious making it just the perfect easy family dinner idea.